 The idea behind this law is that servicemembers should be able to perform their duties in the field without having to worry about personal matters at home, such as making car payments.

-Because of these protections, plaintiffs who file suit against debtors must deliver a military verification to the court.
+Because of these protections, plaintiffs who file suit against debtors must deliver a military verification status to the court.
 This is a document that says whether the defendant is a servicemember.
 The court wants to know if the person is on active duty.
 If they are not, the case can go forward.
 But if they are, the correct steps must be taken so the servicemembers’ SCRA rights are not violated.

 One of the most widely known benefits under the SCRA is the servicemembers’ right to an interest rate of 6 percent.
 This rate applies to car loans, mortgages, credit card balances and any other type of loan.
 Servicemembers may be entitled to this special lower rate for up to one year after termination of active duty.